Last update: May 19, 2020 at 12:30 PM

 At this time, the University has transitioned all courses to online teaching for the remainder of the semester (including final exams, concluding Wednesday, May 13).
 Adaptations may require changes to the syllabus and assignments for the next two weeks.
 If students meet course expectations as set by their instructors, they will receive credit for the semester.
 For questions about specific courses, students should contact the instructor of the course.

 At this time the University has not temporarily suspended operations, but instead, all courses will be offered remotely beginning Monday, March 16, 2020, and continuing for the remainder of the semester (including final exams, concluding Wednesday, May 13).
 Students should consult with their instructors regarding the method for taking their common hour exams.
-Assume that common hour and final exams will proceed at their scheduled time unless advised otherwise.
 Review our Exam page for more information on current exam schedules.

 Yes, students should complete their coursework from home.
 Students should review Preparing for Remote Learning: Ten Crucial Steps for Students prior to the start of courses on Monday, March 16, 2020.
 Students should contact LTS for assistance in using any University software required for the completion of your course.